Szuszu12/GameShop/README.md

 - Dependencies: AutoMapper is used for mapping DTOs to entity models and vice versa.
 HttpClient is used for making HTTP requests to the backend API.
 - Error Handling: The application handles errors gracefully and provides appropriate error messages to the user.
 - Validation: Input data is validated both on the client side and server side to ensure data integrity.
-- Security: The application follows security best practices to prevent common vulnerabilities such as SQL injection and cross-site scripting (XSS).

 # Getting Started:
 To get started with GAMEDLE, follow these steps: